Procedure: S, Q and D general ledger codes management

 - The requester enters a comment justifying the purpose of the fund, including why the fund is required and what the funds will be used for.

-- Budget or other relevant documentation can be uploaded with the request.
+- Budget or other relevant documentation is uploaded with the request.

 - The GLC Request eForm including the justification and uploads are sent to the senior delegate for endorsement, prior to being reviewed and approved by Research Accounting.